oladeleidowu/employeemanagerapp/README.md

 # employeemanagerapp
-Simple CRUD operation with Java and Angular JS
+Simple CRUD operation with Springboot / Java and Angular JS